edgexfoundry/device-usb-camera/docs/advanced-options.md

 The device service is able to rediscover and update devices that have been discovered previously.
 Nothing additional is needed to enable this.
 It will run whenever the discover call is sent, regardless of whether it is a manual or automated call to discover.
-The steps to configure discovery or to manually trigger discovery is explained [here](#enable-the-dynamic-discovery-function)
+The steps to configure discovery or to manually trigger discovery is explained [here](#enable-the-dynamic-discovery-function).

 ### Configure the Provision Watchers